-Rave Mobile Safety Vice President of Customer Success Noah Reiter presented a webinar on how innovative PSAPs across the nation are using SMS texting to resolve abandoned calls.
+Rave Mobile Safety Vice President of Customer Success Noah Reiter presented a webinar on how innovative PSAPs across the nation are streamlining 911 operations and using SMS texting to resolve abandoned calls.
 As the former Assistant City Manager of Sandy Springs, Georgia, Reiter knows firsthand the importance of keeping a community safe.

 The Common Challenges